 This organization work together to not only distribute food and resources to low-income communities, but also educates families on how to eat healthy while on a budget in hopes to decrease food insufficiency in urban areas.

 So far, the program has conducted projects like the Easter food drive, mommy and me nutrition classes, Adolescent cooking program, community health fairs, and many others to help the community.

 Although the program has drastically improved within such a short time span, this community still faces many issues regarding health and nutrition.

 The program’s ultimately goal is to create a model that engages all sectors of civic society in addressing the particular problem centering around hunger in the community.

-In order to accomplish this goal, Exploring Nutrition continues to address issues by continuing to partner up with religious institutions in the community.
+In order to accomplish this goal, Exploring Nutrition continues to address issues by continuing to partner up with local organizations and religious institutions in the community.